hkarani/exif_extractor_js_tests/README.md

 In Configurations change set the timeout to a higher value of more than 30 seconds since image data processing can take time for larger images and due to network lag.
 Click Save to save changes.

 8. Still in Configurations go to Function URL and create a function url.
 Select Auth_type as NONE for testing only.
-Copy the funtion url and test it exif_extractor_js_test code by running node test.js.
+Copy the funtion url and test it exif_extractor_js_test code by running `node test.js`.